 Seeking Legal Help

 When it comes to applying for Social Security Disability benefits, many people rely on the assistance of an advocate or attorney.
-Advocates and attorneys know the ins and outs of the program and can help qualified individuals secure the benefits they need.
+Both advocates and attorneys know the program and can help qualified individuals secure the benefits they need.
 On top of that, legal representatives are with you every step of the way and can help you with collecting medical documentation, contact the SSA on your behalf, and if necessary help you appeal an unfavorable decision.